The cost of a simple funeral with Bare averages around $2,600*. Click below to see the price for your area.

 - Other allowances and funds to help with funeral costs for pensioners

 - Prepaid funerals can save pensioners from hardship

 First of all, it’s important to understand that funerals are expensive.
-The price of an average Australian funeral costs about $7,499 according to finder.com.au.
+The price of an average Australian funeral costs about $7,848 according to Finder.

 When a loved one passes unexpectedly, families often feel the pressure to arrange a funeral at short notice.
 In the rush to book something quickly, the default choice is generally what has been done for generations – and expensive.
 But is it necessarily right for your loved one?